NicolasOmar/angular-practice/README.md

  - How to handle the DOM using `Structural Directives` like `ngIf`
  - How to modify DOM styles using `ngStyle` and `ngClass`
  - How to render multiple times a child component using `ngFor`
+ - How to shape component's data using `Models`